18 Feb Visiting Sai Yok National Park, Thailand

 There aren’t a lot of options for public transportation when you are inside the national park area.
 Here are some options that could be useful.

 If you breaking your journey in Kanchanaburi, you can always rent a car/motorbike in Kanchanaburi and travel to Sai Yok National Park with it.
-Not only it will be economical, it will give you more flexibility to see a lot more around.
+Not only it will be economical, but it will also give you more flexibility to see a lot more around.

 You can find several motorbike/car rental shops in Kanchanaburi.
 Roads to Sai Yok national park are straight and in good condition.
 You can halt at a lot of places to take pictures as well.
 Make sure that you only rent a motorbike when it’s not too hot outside.
 Also, choose good quality helmets from the renting place.